 - Assign different permissions to each account created and so on.

-Q #9) Explain the virtual desktop?
+Q #9) Explain what a virtual desktop is.

-Answer: When there are multiple windows available on the current desktop and there appears the problem of minimizing and maximizing windows or restoring all the current programs, there ‘Virtual Desktop’ serves as an alternative.
+Answer: When there are multiple windows available on the current desktop and there appears the problem of minimizing and maximizing windows or restoring all the current programs, the ‘Virtual Desktop’ serves as an alternative.
 It allows you to open one or more programs on a clean slate.

 - Data integrity is improved.